Asbestos and Squamous Cell Carcinoma of the Lung

 After asbestos was determined to be a cancer-causing substance, lawmakers made use of the mineral illegal in several capacities.
 There are national regulations that hold building owners, managers, and contractors responsible for ensuring their structures are free of all toxic chemicals and substances before allowing employees or residents to frequent the area.

-If you or a loved one believe you were exposed to asbestos in the workplace and have been diagnosed with squamous cell lung cancer or other illness, you could have the option of filing a personal claim and receiving financial compensation for your trouble.
+If you or a loved one believe you were exposed to asbestos in the workplace and have been diagnosed with squamous cell carcinoma or lung cancer or other illness, you could have the option of filing a personal claim and receiving financial compensation for your trouble.
 You don’t have to go through this alone.